qelectrotech/qelectrotech-doc/source/users/schema/basics/polygon.rst

 When the polygon do not define a closed area, the properties from the polygon object are the same as a `line object`_.

-When the poligon defines a closed area, the **Closed polygon** check button from the polygon properties panel is selected, the polygon object has the same propertias as a `rectangle object`_.
+When the polygon defines a closed area, the **Closed polygon** check button from the polygon properties panel is selected, the polygon object has the same properties as a `rectangle object`_.

 .. note::